dokutan/everydoor-traffic-signs/README.md

 # everydoor-traffic-signs
 [Every Door](https://github.com/Zverik/every_door) plugins for traffic signs (`traffic_sign=*`).

 The plugins support one country each, and include traffic signs that appear at least 10 times in taginfo.
+Every Door >6.0 is required (alpha: https://osmz.ee/everydoor-6.0-alpha4.apk).

+Feedback and contributions are welcome.

 # Building
 ```sh